DeepLabCut/DeepLabCut-live-GUI/README.md

 - ATTEMPT : the attempt number chosen from the `Attempt` dropdown.

 If you would not like to save the data from the session, please click `Delete Video`, and all data will be discarded.
 After you click `Save Video` or `Delete Video`, the `Off` button will be selected, indicating you can now set up a new session.

+#### References:

+If you use this code we kindly ask you to you please [cite Kane et al, eLife 2020](https://elifesciences.org/articles/61909).
+The preprint is available here: https://www.biorxiv.org/content/10.1101/2020.08.04.236422v2